iychi/CodePath_iOS101/project2_wordle_part2/README.md

-# Project 2 - *Wordle Clone: Pt.2*
+# Project 2 - * Wordle: Pt.2 *

 Submitted by: **Iyu Lin**

-**Wordle Clone: Pt.2** is an app that allows users to play a customizable Wordle game, where they can modify the number of letters, number of guesses, and even select different word themes.
+**Wordle: Pt.2** is an app that allows users to play a customizable Wordle game, where they can modify the number of letters, number of guesses, and even select different word themes.

 Time spent: **2.5** hours spent in total